The Best Vacuums for Stairs, Tested for Lightweight, High-Suction Cleaning

 Cordless stick vacuums are the easiest, most comfortable option.
 Those who prefer an upright should select one with a swiveling body of 180 degrees or more for less challenging maneuverability in tight stair corners.

-Also look for an ergonomic handle that feels good to grasp.
-Easy-access controls are important, too; an on/off switch on the handle is ideal, with foot-controlled buttons and release levers for easy operation.
+Also, look for an ergonomic handle that feels good to grasp.
+Easy-access controls are also important; an on/off switch on the handle is ideal, accompanied by foot-controlled buttons and release levers for easy operation.

 Bagged vs. Bagless